Overview of Florida Auto Accident Settlements

 At Abrahamson & Uiterwyk, we have over 30 years of experience representing injured clients.
 Through prompt and aggressive representation, our injury lawyers help maximize our clients’ compensation.

 We offer free consultations.
 Contact our attorneys today to schedule yours.
 We will calculate your car accident settlement together and fight to get you the amount you deserve.
 If you are in the New Port Richey area contact one of our car accident lawyers near you.
+If you’ve experienced an injury in an Uber accident, contact one of our Uber car accident lawyers today.
+Read more about How Much Compensation For Broken Ribs in a Car Accident.

 Cities We Commonly Serve